Taking on Goliath: How Leaner Operations Can Win Against Larger Budgets

 Strategy #5: Be agile, nimble and quick.

-During an uncertain year like 2021, most organizations are seeking recovery, growth, or a more secure competitive advantage.
+During uncertain years like we saw during the pandemic, most organizations are seeking recovery, growth, or a more secure competitive advantage.
 But being a market behemoth isn’t necessarily an advantage.
 Oftentimes, smaller companies have the edge.
 Unlike large corporations, smaller companies can often refine and reshape their business model to respond to fast-moving markets.

 For example, a local clothing retailer may be able to quickly create products to capitalize on fashion trends or quickly pull inventory based on declining demand and underperforming styles.

 “Those that thrive are quick to recognize signals of change and act on them quickly,” said Wasley.
 “These companies have worked out how to experiment rapidly, frequently and economically—not only with products and services but also with business models, operational processes and marketing strategies.”

 “Yes, big businesses will have the advantage of size and scale—but they can’t always respond swiftly to market trends because of internal red tape and bureaucracy,” she adds.
 “A well-tuned small business can easily outperform its larger counterparts in customer service, trend identification, operational agility, product output, and quantity control.
 Agility is key.”